 What Is A Flat Piercing Basically?

 The flat piercing, which is placed between the flat section of cartilage underneath the upper rim of the ear as well as the fold of cartilage in which the rook is situated, offers a broad space for distinctive piercing positioning.

 Like other cartilage piercings, the flat piercing is, nonetheless, a problematic piercing to obtain.
 Cartilage heals in a different way than fleshier tissues.

 Flat Piercings Variations

-You may get pretty ingenious with placements based on the scale of the region in which the flat piercing occurs.
-Evaluate all of your location possibilities before having your flat piercing and if you would need to get a double- or triple-flat piercing later.
+With placements based on the scale of the region in which the flat piercing occurs, you might want to evaluate all your location possibilities before having your flat piercing, especially if you need to get a double- or triple-flat piercing later.

 Triple Flat Piercing

 We enjoy the aesthetic of three close-fitting flat piercings in a triangular shape (a triple flat piercing).
 Alternatively, utilize this area to create an extremely attractive constellation piercing.
 The options are practically limitless.